kevinquillen/metaquake/README.md

 ./mvdsv -port 28501 +gamedir meta
 ```

+This would start a mvdsv server on port 28501, and autoload the server.cfg file.
+The map would be set to e2m2, with the game mode set as CTF (set it to 1 for deathmatch).

 Using rcon, you can send commands to the server after entering your password in the Quake console in-game.
 Check the link in this document for a list of all commands.

 Example: